 The participants in the election campaign submit a complete financial report to the Parliament, the State Election Commission, SAO, SCPC and to the municipal council and the council of the City of Skopje.
 The banks in which accounts are opened for campaign purposes are required to provide the SCPC and SAO with free electronic access to all changes in those accounts.

 Anti-corruption institutions are obliged to cooperate with each other and with the State Election Commission during the election campaign.
 In the run-up to the upcoming local elections, the SCPC, together with the SAO, established a joint team for coordination and implementation of the planned activities of the two institutions to obtain data from the institutions and bank accounts of the participants in the local elections.
 The MPs need to monitor the election process closely and carefully review and discuss the reports prepared by the SCPC and SAO to increase the accountability of the political parties, improve the legal framework for elections and, ultimately, increase the confidence in the election process.

-The project Anti-Corruption Talk in Parliament (ACT in Parliament)) includes research and advocacy activities with main purpose of supporting the reform process in North Macedonia, by reinforcing the supervisory role of the Parliament in relation to the fight against corruption.
+The project Anti-Corruption Talk in Parliament (ACT in Parliament) includes research and advocacy activities with the main purpose of supporting the reform process in North Macedonia, by reinforming the oversight role of the Parliament in relation to the fight against corruption.

-The project is supported by the National Endowment for Democracy (NED) from United States of America.
+The project e supported by the National Endowment for Democracy (NED) from the United States of America.
 IDSCS is solely responsible for the content herein and it does not reflect the positions of the National Endowment for Democracy (NED).